![]() |

 J) Operating experience with identical sources or devices or similarly designed and constructed sources or devices; and

 l) Requirements for License to Manufacture and Distribute Industrial Products Containing Depleted Uranium for Mass-Volume Applications.
-An application for a specific license to manufacture industrial products and devices containing depleted uranium for use pursuant to Section 330.210(d) of this Part or equivalent regulations of the U.S. Nuclear Regulatory Commission or an Agreement State will be approved if:
+An application for a specific license to manufacture industrial products and devices containing depleted uranium for use pursuant to Section 330.210(g) or equivalent regulations of NRC or an Agreement State will be approved if:

-1) The applicant satisfies the general requirements specified in Section 330.250 of this Part.
+1) The applicant satisfies the general requirements specified in Section 330.250.

-2) The applicant submits sufficient information relating to the design (including blueprints), manufacture (construction materials and methods), prototype testing (description of testing that will be done and the acceptance criteria), quality control procedures, labeling or marking, proposed uses and potential hazards of the industrial product or device to assure that possession, use or transfer of the depleted uranium in the product or device will not cause any individual to receive in any period of 1 year a radiation dose in excess of 10 percent of the limits specified in 32 Ill.
+2) The applicant submits sufficient information relating to the design (including blueprints), manufacture (construction materials and methods), prototype testing (description of testing that will be done and the acceptance criteria), quality control procedures, labeling or marking, proposed uses and potential hazards of the industrial product or device to assure that possession, use or transfer of the depleted uranium in the product or device will not cause any individual to receive, in any period of one year, a radiation dose in excess of 10 percent of the limits specified in 32 Ill.
 Adm.
 Code 340.210(a).

 5) Each person licensed pursuant to this subsection (l) shall: